Saddeka Arebi: Literary contributions

-Overview: Women and Words in Saudi Arabia
+Women & Words in Saudi Arabia

 In Women & Words in Saudi Arabia: The Politics of Literary Discourse, Arebi employs the Foucauldian notion of discourse to analyze how Saudi women writers comprehend their position within larger contexts of power and perceive their work as creative or journalistic writers as a means of disturbing the "verbal machinery" in charge of theorizing women's roles and behavior.
 She details the various stylistic approaches adopted by Saudi women prose writers seeking to establish a dialect between opposition to certain aspects of society and affirmation of major cultural values and institutions.
 Arebi argues that appreciation of these approaches is critical to understanding how Saudi female writers gain access to the field of cultural politics and submit their own interpretations of Islam, gender relationships, and women's potential roles in society.
 She posits that:

 Chapter 1 ("Women's Opportunities & the Social Organization of Writing") investigates literature's social organization and the basis of women writers' legitimacy and the structure of their opportunity to engage in literary activity.
 Chapter 2 ("History of the Present and the Presence of History: Traffic in Symbols, Knowledge, and Experience") focuses on three writers.
 Poet Fowziyha Abu-Khalid, is interested in the relationship of literature and religion.
 She believes "that the right of discussion and of participation in discourse should be accorded to everybody."
 Change, she believes, depends on the masses, not intellectuals.
 Ruqayya Ash-Shabib, best known as a short story writer, focuses on ordinary women who profoundly changed history.
 Two examples are Sheherazade and Balqees, the Queen of Sheba.
 She believes "that the problem is not male dominance, but rather female submission."
 Raja'a Alem, a pioneering playwright, thinks literature's primary function is "liberation of the individual."